 Along the northwest side of Sunomata Castle lies the remnants of the overnight castle, which has been repurposed into a park.
 On park grounds is the Sunomata History Museum, which details Hideyoshi Toyotomi’s life up until he became ruler of Japan, and on display on top of the watchtower is a solid gold killer whale, which is said to be the only one in Japan.

 The cherry blossoms of Sunomata Castle and the surrounding Sai River are thought of as some of the most beautiful in the Mino and Hida regions.
-With over 1000 yoshino cherry trees blooming in the area, the combination of Sunomata Castle and the illuminated cherry blossoms is to die for.
+With over 1000 yoshino cherry trees blooming in the area, the combination of Sunomata Castle and the illuminated cherry blossoms during the sakura festival are a sight to see!

 - Nature & Activities